The Next Passport

 General description of how this situation could be affected.
 Not legal advice.
 Consult a licensed Italian citizenship attorney for guidance on your specific application.

 • Ministry of Interior guidance.
-If the Sezioni Unite ruling changes the interpretation of Article 12(2), the Italian Ministry of the Interior typically issues a circular updating consular and municipal practice.
+If the Sezioni Unite ruling changes the interpretation of Article 12(2), or if either Constitutional Court proceeding alters the applicability of Law 74/2025, the Italian Ministry of the Interior typically issues a circular updating consular and municipal practice.
 This page will link new circulars when they appear.

 Update history